wallo/wallo/README.md

 For the two other values, follow [this tutorial at Auth.js](https://authjs.dev/getting-started/authentication/oauth).

-Create a D1 database in Cloudflare and copy its id and name into `wrangler.toml`.
+Create a D1 database in Cloudflare (we named ours `pluto`) and copy its id and name into `wrangler.toml`.
 Then run:

 ```bash
 bun wrangler d1 execute YOUR_DB_NAME --local --file src/schema.sql